camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md

 <TabItem value='self-managed'>

 :::tip
-The URL of the Camunda 8 REST API, represented below by the `${ZEEBE_REST_ADDRESS}` variable, is configured in your Self-Managed installation.
+The `${ZEEBE_REST_ADDRESS}` variable below represents the URL of the Camunda 8 REST API.
+You can configure this value in your Self-Managed installation.
 The default value is `http://localhost:8080/`.
 :::

 </TabItem>